-The '2 metre max' method will consist in quantifying not only the sound level produced by the silencer of the exhaust, but the maximum global sound level achieves by the motorcycle when the engine rpm's are raised to the maximum engine speed, limited by
+The '2 metre max' method will consist in quantifying not only the sound level produced by the silencer of the exhaust, but the maximum global sound level achieved by the motorcycle when the engine rpm's are raised to the maximum engine speed, limited by

-⇒ natural regulation for 2T, or ⇒ rev limiter for 4T.
+\Rightarrow natural regulation for 2T, or \Rightarrow rev limiter for 4T.

-For 4T engines used in Speedway, Long track and Ice speedway, without rev limiter, it would be advisable to limit the full open the throttle for 1 or 2s maximum.
+For 250cc and 500cc (4 stroke) engines used in Speedway, Long track and Ice Racing, without rev limiter, it would be advisable to limit the full open the throttle for 1 or 2 seconds maximum.